IBM/example-bank/README.md

  ## Modify the server attachment script

- We are creating a Google Cloud virtual machine and will follow the instructions here to modify the attachment script we just downloaded:
+ We are creating a Google Cloud virtual machine as a host for Cloud Satellite and will follow the instructions here to modify the attachment script we just downloaded:

  https://cloud.ibm.com/docs/satellite?topic=satellite-gcp